iEPCBM/WSR/README.md

 # Web screen record service (WSR)

 Record your screen online!
-Completely anonymously!
+Completely anonymously and free!
+Without any watermarks.
 This app has not backend.
 All recorded data is stored on the client side.

 ## How to use